teleport-network/teleport-documents/intro/README.md

 Remote-contract-call contract allows users or other contracts to invoke and initiate a cross-chain contract-call packet.

-Multi-call contract allows users or other contracts to call and initiate cross-chain packet, which contain multiple cross-chain token transfers and cross-chain contract-call sub-packets.
+Multi-call contract allows users or other contracts to call and initiate cross-chain packets, which contain multiple cross-chain token transfers and cross-chain contract-call sub-packets.

 Developers can use the combination of the above three basic contracts to develop any cross-chain interoperability contracts.